February 13

 Large class?
 Separate your class into groups and play on mulitple tic tac toe boards.

-Need a longer game?
+Need longer Sunday School games?
 Use this same idea, but create a larger grid on the floor – 5 rows by 4 columns.
 Have the teams try to be the first to get a line of four completed – horizontal, vertical, or diagonal.
 You will need to have 20 bean bags (10 marked and 10 unmarked) and about 20 questions for this longer game.
+Nice weather?
+Play outside, using sidewalk chalk instead of masking tape for your grid lines.

 Sunday School Games Bible lesson Games for review Hula Hoop Bean Bag Challenge Classroom Review Game for Kids